The key to an outstanding Spicy Bloody Mary Cocktail is the perfect blend of hot sauce, celery salt, and pepper.

 You might think a Bloody Mary is all about the tomato juice, and while using a quality tomato juice is very important, it’s not the star of the show.
 In fact, even if you’re not a fan of drinking tomato juice, you’ll probably still love a good bloody mary, with the right spices.

-You can mix up your own spices for this cocktail, but if you want to get creative, we recommend giving these Bloody Mary spices from Food52 a try.
+You can mix up your own spices as well.
+If you want to get creative, we recommend giving these Bloody Mary spices a try.
 They contain the perfect blend of spices for a Bloody Mary, so all you have to do is add it to your drink and stir.

-- Mary: This blend combines pimenton, celery seeds, pepper, salt, and spices.
+- Mary: Pimenton, celery seeds, pepper, salt, and spices.
 Best mixed with vodka.

-- Maria: This blend combines green chilies, cilantro, chipotle, salt, and spices.
+- Maria: Green chilies, cilantro, chipotle, salt, and spices.
 Best mixed with grapefruit juice and tequila.

 Salt Rim for a Bloody Mary